 If you or a loved one has suffered a TBI due to the negligence of another, reach out to an experienced personal injury attorney for help.

 Traumatic brain injuries can be very serious.
 Some of these injuries can lead to global defects that can impact every aspect of the victim’s life.
-For example, a person who has a severe open head injury or traumatic brain injury might not be able to work.
+For example, a person with a severe open head injury or traumatic brain injury might be unable to work.
 Some patients might die because of these injuries.
 There can be swelling of the blood vessels, blood clots, brain damage from injured brain tissue, or bruising of the brain (or brain contusions).
 The CDC (Centers For Disease Control and Prevention) shows that traumatic brain injuries (TBI) can be quite serious.
 The help of a neuropsychologist can help aid in the recovery from these injuries.

 A brain injury changes your life right away.
 From the moment you wake up in the hospital, you’re going to be able to tell that things are different.
-You may experience an altered mental status, or memory loss, not being able to remember where you are or who you are.
+You may experience an altered mental status or memory loss, not being able to remember where you are or who you are.
 You might have difficulty speaking or walking.
 Depending on what parts of the brain the injury is, you may even lose your sight or hearing.

 One of the worst scenarios is when someone slips into a coma.
 There is a scale used to measure the depth of the coma called the Glasgow Coma Scale (GCS).
-The GCS will range from 3 to 15 points and determines what level of brain injury has been suffered (a mild TBI, moderate TBI or severe traumatic brain injury).
+The GCS will range from 3 to 15 points and determines what level of brain injury has been suffered (a mild TBI, moderate TBI, or severe traumatic brain injury).

 You can contact our law firm today and receive a free consultation with an injury attorney to discuss your individual case, the type of injury you sustained, why you sustained this severe injury, and what your options are moving forward.